A day in the life of a monk

 For us this replaces the old Prime, Terce, Sext and None, the short offices that punctuate the day.
 It lasts approximately ten minutes.
 Lunch follows.

 This is the second principal office of the day, Evening Prayer.
 At Ampleforth we sing it in Latin, in Gregorian Chant.
 It lasts 25 minutes and is followed by half an hour of Lectio Divina, and then supper.

 This is Night Prayer.
-It begins with a reading from the Rule (to see today's reading click here).
+It begins with a reading from the Rule of Our Holy Father Benedict.
 All the psalms, readings and prayers are about protection, safety and the love of God.
 It lasts 15 minutes and is followed by an antiphon to Our Lady in Gregorian Chant.
-You can hear some of this office here.
 Silence lasts from the end of this office until Matins the next day.